 Medicare is a type of health insurance that typically provides coverage for patients over the age of 65 who require medically necessary procedures.
-Medicare does not provide coverage for general dentistry procedures such as routine cleanings and exams or dental fillings; however, if you are suffering from infection or another condition that is impacting both your oral and physical health (including bone loss or pain while chewing), Medicare may cover a portion of your out-of-pocket costs.
+Medicare does not provide coverage for general dentistry procedures.
+However, if you are suffering from infection or another condition that is impacting both your oral and physical health (including bone loss or pain while chewing), Medicare may cover a portion of your out-of-pocket costs.
 Dr. Joe McIntyre at Smiles for Life Dental Care is one of only one percent of U.S. dentists who are certified to treat Medicare patients.
 He can conduct a thorough examination at our Bridgewater, VA, practice and determine whether your oral health needs require medically necessary intervention.

 Medically Necessary Dental Services

 If you have a condition that, if left untreated, would impact your health and well-being, you may be eligible to have a portion of your costs covered by Medicare.
 Generally speaking, only severe oral health conditions that threaten your overall physical health are considered medically necessary procedures.
 These conditions could include:

 - Dental infection that is threatening your physical health and increasing your risk for heart disease, heart attack, stroke, pulmonary (lung) infection, or blood clots